 The following publications by Michael Dylan Welch, mostly poetry, are listed in chronological order, with the most recent first.
 This list does not include dozens of trifolds or broadsides I’ve also published, nor any of the 200+ trade books I’ve edited as a professional editor.
-It also does not include haiku and tanka books by other authors that I’ve edited and published with my press, Press Here, or the many publications I’ve designed or produced for Two Autumns Press or Haiku Northwest Press.
+It also does not include haiku and tanka books by other authors that I’ve edited and published with my press, Press Here, or the many publications I’ve designed or produced for Two Autumns Press or Haiku Northwest Press (unless I was an editor or had another prominent role).
 See my Amazon Author Page, and the listing of my publications on WorldCat.
 See also Blurbs and Woodnotes.

 See Sortable Book List.

 Ebook collection of “hydrogen jukebox” poems published by No Bones, December 2021 (book four of a trilogy).
 Read the introduction, “My Word,” where you can also view the free PDF.

 Editor.
 Twentieth anniversary anthology of the Tanka Society of America, December 2020.
 Features tanka by 175 members, divided into seven themed sections.
 Read the introduction, “Our Tanka Dance.”
 See Dave Read’s Haiku Canada review.
 Available on Amazon.

 for the janitor

 the flag again

 to half mast